 One Old Testament character who we can say with some certainty did get saved was Manasseh, Judah’s most notorious king.
 His sins were so great that God caused the Assyrians to capture him as a prisoner of war.
 They put a hook in his nose, bound him with bronze shackles, and transported him to Babylon (2 Chronicles 33:10-11).
-There in captivity, he humbled himself before God and prayed (v.12-13).
+But there, in captivity, Manasseh humbled himself before God and prayed (v.12-13).

-And did God hear his prayers?
+And did God hear those prayers?
 Yes.
-2 Chronicles 33:13 says that God “received his entreaty, heard his supplication, and brought him back to Jerusalem into his kingdom” (N.K.J.V.).
-Manasseh then evidenced his newfound salvation by removing all the false idols from Jerusalem, repairing the altar of the Lord, offering up sacrifices, and commanding all Judah to serve the Lord God (2 Chronicles 33:15-16).
+2 Chronicles 33:13 says that God “…received his entreaty, heard his supplication, and brought him back to Jerusalem into his kingdom” (N.K.J.V.).
+Furthermore, that verse concludes by saying: “Then Manasseh knew that the Lord was God.”
+Once he was back in Jerusalem, Manasseh then evidenced his newfound salvation by removing all the false idols from the city, repairing the altar of the Lord, offering up sacrifices, and commanding all Judah to serve the Lord God (2 Chronicles 33:15-16).

 For He hears the cry of the afflicted.
 (Job 34:28)